 It’s not clear that these shifts can happen in the doctor’s office.
 But the explosion of chronic diseases, many linked with adverse events, suggests it may be worth a try.

 Just saying “I feel sad” or “I feel angry” shifts the areas of the brain that show activity in an MRI machine, Garner said.

 This idea has its roots in Buddhism, but it has received growing medical attention in the past decade.
-Just this week, a study published in the British medical journal The Lancet showed that mindfulness was as effective as medication in preventing relapses of major depression, which is strongly correlated with higher ACE scores.
+Just this week, a published in the British medical journal The Lancet showed that mindfulness was as effective as medication in preventing relapses of major depression, which is strongly correlated with higher ACE scores.